alemenze/google_drive_manager/README.md

 General scripts used to manage raw data storage on google drive.

 ## Setup
 To run this, you will need to first set your google drive to be api accessible and then create your key file ('client_secret.json') through your account.
+I have included a wrapper script that pulls this all together into a functional unit.
+Run the setup.py script to create the directory structure as I have done.
+*The wrapper compresses the BCL folders to tar.gz for upload.
+GDrive appears to have issues with raw BCL files*

 From there, set your path accordingly in the script as needed.
 You also will need to replace the PARENT_FOLDER parameter with the appropriate google drive folder ID.
 I have a temporary one in there as a place holder for now.

 ### To upload:
 ```python